A roundabout of 50 fun and scariest DIY Halloween Garden Ideas for your outdoors to try!

 Lean it up against your front wall, or lay it in the yard along with some fairy lightings for nighttime viewing.

 Spook visitors at a distance with this ominous arrangement of witches and poles, all highlighted with lights that let out a sinister glow at night.

 Fill your yard with these ominous creatures made from sheets, poles, and mannequin heads.
 And for a creepier look, pose those ghosts to hold hands or bend at awkward angles.

 34. The Beastly Barbies

 Create creepy versions of your favorite Barbie dolls with an assortment of paints and dyes.
 Don’t bother using lights or anything; those bloody red mouths and ghoulish eyes will do the trick.
 Get the details here.

 35. Grim Warnings

-Placing this disturbing warning sign at the garden is a nice way to repel timid visitors on Halloween.
+Placing this disturbing warning sign in the garden is an excellent way to repel timid visitors on Halloween.
 Check out more here!

 36. Mummy Madness